 Research Ethics Training and Education

 UNI encourages all faculty, staff, and students involved in research to obtain training in how to maintain the highest standards of research integrity.
 There are a variety of approaches available to identifying training and educational opportunities in this area.
 Most research courses at UNI incorporate various aspects of ethics training in their curricula, and special courses devoted to the study of ethics are offered through certain departments which may include studies specific to research ethics.
-Special workshops and seminars are offered periodically at UNI as well, for faculty, staff, and/or students, through the College of Business, College of Humanities and Fine Arts, and others.
+Special workshops and seminars are offered periodically at UNI as well, for faculty, staff, and/or students, through the various colleges or other units.

 There are also a variety of resources available online.
 A comprehensive compilation of articles, tutorials, and instructional resources related to Research Ethics is available at http://ori.dhhs.gov/education/products/